Bargsteen/Bargsteen.github.io/posts/eleventy-and-tailwind.md

 With traditional CSS I often find myself thinking:

-- "Should this element have multiple classes on it, or should I create a new class which encompasses all the parts I need?"
+- "Should this element have multiple classes on it, or should I create a new class that encompasses all the parts I need?"
 - "Will I reuse this new class elsewhere?"
 - "What should I name this new class?"

 The primary problem is that there are *two* places in which design elements can be
-composed: in CSS *and* in HTML.
+composed: in CSS *and* HTML.

 With utility-based CSS frameworks, the decision between composing in CSS and HTML disappears and so does the naming problem.